voc0der/NWNLogRotator/README.md

 # NWNLogRotator
-Transforms and parses any Neverwinter Nights chat log into beautiful HTML.
-Written in C# .NET.
-NWNLogRotator is both Enhanced Edition and 1.69 compatible. <a href="http://htmlpreview.github.io/?https://github.com/notsigma/NWN-Log-Rotator/blob/master/output/NWNLogExample.html">Click here</a> for an example of a parsed log.
+Automatically colorizes and saves Neverwinter Nights chat logs into beautiful HTML.
+Enhanced Edition and 1.69 compatible.
+##### <a href="http://htmlpreview.github.io/?https://github.com/notsigma/NWN-Log-Rotator/blob/master/output/NWNLogExample.html">Click here</a> for an example of a parsed log.
+##### <a href="https://www.youtube.com/watch?v=gspLCJM7JuU">Click here</a> to see a usage video.

 # Download
 Latest version can be found <a href="https://github.com/notsigma/NWNLogRotator/releases/latest">here</a>.